MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

     You can change all the color-management settings at any moment in the project settings.
-Keep in mind that big changes could break your project thought.
+Keep in mind that big changes could break your project though.

 You will be offered between two modes ``Legacy`` and ``OpenColorIO``.
 ``Legacy`` corresponds to the pre-release way sp was working with.
-We will skip this mode as it not usefull anymore.
+We will skip this mode as it is not useful anymore.

 .. note-info::